dojo/docs/dojo/store.rst

 We are also moving in the direction of providing composable functionality by providing store "wrappers" or store "middleware" that takes a store and adds functionality.
 Several key store wrappers:

-* `dojo.store.Watchable <dojo/store/Watchable>`_ This augments a store with the data monitoring capability, adding a watch method on the query result sets that notifies of data changes.
+* `dojo.store.Observable <dojo/store/Observable>`_ This augments a store with the data monitoring capability, adding a observe method on the query result sets that notifies of data changes.

 * Future: `dojo.store.Cache <dojo/store/Cache>`_